Anubhav0214/SOUND_SOUL/README.md

-# SOUND_SOUL
-a simple music player app
+# SOUND_SOUL is a simple music player app which will inculcate the use of sensors in it in the near future
-want to apply sensor in it